jnozzi/cocoadev.com/markdown/HumanReadableTimeInterval.md

-Hey there, I've written this method that changes an General/NSTimeInterval into a human readable General/NSString.
-It all works fine and dandy until we try to use it on a General/NSTimeInterval of a negative value.
+Hey there, I've written this method that changes an NSTimeInterval into a human readable NSString.
+It all works fine and dandy until we try to use it on a NSTimeInterval of a negative value.

 Does anyone know of a solution?

 Code:
-    - (General/NSString *)secondsToHumanReadableString:(General/NSTimeInterval)interval
+    - (NSString *)secondsToHumanReadableString:(NSTimeInterval)interval
 {
 	// Due to the inaccuracy of the below constants once you get into scales of
 	// years (something this small tool should never go) time tends to go "faster"